 - If multiple due dates apply to a student, Canvas will assign the latest due date to the student.
 For example, if a student's individual due date is November 18 and the group due date is November 20, the student will be assigned a due date of November 20.

 Enter Assignment Details

 Enter a name and description for your assignment, as well as any other assignment details .

-You can include more than one student in the Assign to field as long as the students are to be assigned the same due and availability dates.
+You can include more than one student in the To field as long as the students are to be assigned the same due and availability dates.

 Edit Due and Availability Dates

 In the date fields, add your preferred date(s) with the following options: